univention/common-helm/README.md

 ## Status - EXPERIMENTAL

-Consider this as experimental and please do not (yet) depend on `nnubus-common` outside of the Nubus charts until we did gain more confidence about the approach.
+Consider this as experimental and please do not (yet) depend on `nubus-common` outside of the Nubus charts until we did gain more confidence about the approach.